 While Steve reads everything, mystery has always been his genre of choice.
 Influences and favorites include James Ellroy, Ed McBain, Robert B. Parker, Donald Westlake/Richard Stark, John D. MacDonald, Ross Macdonald, Gregory McDonald, Robert Crais, Don Winslow, Ken Bruen, Dennis Lehane, Lee Child, and probably a couple more McDonalds or MacDonalds.

-Steve is a proud member of Mystery Writers of America (having served as president of MWA’s New England chapter).
-He holds a BA in Creative Writing from Ohio Wesleyan University and lives in Massachusetts.
+Steve holds a BA in Creative Writing from Ohio Wesleyan University and lives in Texas.